MZober1993/jug/README.md

 This repository contains code-examples how to use [docker](www.docker.com) in combination with jenkins, maven and selenium.

+## Windows or Mac OS?
+- please install [docker-machine](https://docs.docker.com/machine/) to get a running docker- and docker-compose-version

+## Linux?
+- install docker- and docker-compose [here](https://docs.docker.com/engine/installation/linux/ubuntu/) or use your package-manager

 ## Run a Jenkins-Maven-Container

 You need the ci-system jenkins with a full stack of plugins quickly?